 5 Herringbone weave

-This refers to a broken twill weave which gives a herringbone (zig zag) pattern.
-In this weave the wales run both ways.
+This refers to a broken twill weave which gives a herringbone (zig zag) pattern with right and left twills appearing alternatively side by side , both having the same width.

 The herringbone weave is also called feather twill or arrowhead twill.
 Other than the attractiveness of its design it has all the qualities of a twill weave.
 This is similar to other broken twill designs like the chevron pattern